arizonaCameraLab/ASDP_Render_Module/README.md

 ### Geometric Calibration

-Camera calibration is described in **TR-011v3_Geometric_Calibration.docx**, with the steps here described in Appendix A.  The workflow is as follows:
+Camera calibration is described in **TR-011v3_Geometric_Calibration.docx**, with the steps here described in Appendix A. **Note:** Because of the order of rotations of the iOptron gimbals, all targets must be mainly in the forward direction; if they move too far to one side, there will be no pointing solution for them.
+The workflow is as follows:
 - **Estimate target lateral location:**
     - Generate an as-designed camera calibration JSON file for the camera to be calibrated.
 This has the camera's center of rotation as the center of helicopter space with the +X axis pointing